 This Mexican film is a story of three daughters – the youngest Tita is forbidden to marry and must look after her mother.
 Instead her lover, Pedro is forced to marry her oldest sister Rosaura, but only to stay close to Tita.

-The two connect through Tita’s cooking and her ability to make other feel the way she does when she prepares the daily meals.
-It’s earthy and magical at the same time without ever being sentimental.
-Definitely bitter sweet but worth savouring every bite along the way.
+The two connect through Tita's cooking and her ability to make other feel the way she does when she prepares the daily meals.
+Chocolate plays a big part in this film, and Tina is often using chocolate in many of her recipes.

-Chocolate plays a significant role in the film “Like Water for Chocolate.”
-The main character, Tita, is a skilled cook who uses chocolate in many of her recipes.
 Throughout the film, chocolate is used as a metaphor for passion and sensuality, and it is often shown to have magical properties that affect the emotions and behaviours of those who consume it.
-The film features several scenes in which chocolate is prepared and eaten, and its significance is woven into the fabric of the story.

-Dripping in Chocolate (2012)
+5. Dripping in Chocolate (2012)

 A murder mystery and a chocolate - what's not to like?
 I really enjoyed watching this film, especially the scenes from the chocolate shop.